bradsimpson213/tweeter/README.md

 1. Lets get back to the `'/new'` route and add in some POST functionality!
 Make sure to set up conditional logic for your `form.validate_on_submit()` and `form.errors`.

     a.
 As far as creating a new tweet, your `id` can be the length of the tweets list.
 The `author` and `tweet` fields need to be populated from the form data.
 The `date` can just be generated at the time of the post (check out the datetime module, it should just be the date, no need for times).
-Lastly the `likes` attribute should be set to 0 or you can randomly generate a value for it.
+Lastly the `likes` attribute should be set to 0 or you can randomly generate a value for it. (the templates do divide likes by 1,000 and add a 'k' afterwards, Mr Musk has a decent amount of followers...)
 Make sure to add that new tweet to the list of tweets when you are done!

     b.
 If we successfully made a new tweet, we should redirect the user to the `feed` page so they can see their new tweet!